šŸ” The Complete Guide to bfcache - How Browsers Make Navigation Blazing Fast

 Optimizing Your Pages for bfcache

-1. Avoid unload handlers: These prevent caching in most browsers
+1. Avoid unload event handlers:

 window.addEventListener('pagehide', () => {